Charles-Zhang-Somewhere/Somewhere/README.md

 3. Run `somewhere` or `sw` to see help;
 4. Have fun tagging!

+Optional Download: It's recommended for CLI to be used with [Cmder](https://cmder.net) (better for Unicode display, nicer colors and better overall experience); Notice Cmder is available on Windows only.

 # Treatments

 > An effective software is not just a **tool**, it's also a **method**.
-A good software enables people to **think differently**.
+A good software should enable people to **think differently**.

+(This section will be moved to *Somewhere - A Concept Design* article on my portfolio)

 ## Definitions

+0. (Field Attribute) **Name**: an identifying string for a particular item.
-1. (Not used) **Item**: Anything that contains information or data, this corresponds to a "File" entry in the File table, however in practice, and as in most operating system, "Files" can also denote "Folders", so "item" is used to avoid confusion.
+1. (Object) **Item**: Anything that contains information or data, this corresponds to a **"File"** entry in the `File` table, however in practice, and as in most operating system, "Files" can also denote "Folders", so "item" is used to avoid confusion.
+	* Folders are names (path) with trailing seperator;
+	* Files are just files;
+	* Knowledge doesn't have a name;
+	* Notes have Contents
-2. Physical Folder: a folder is a file.... and item...
+2. (Object) Physical Folder: a folder is a file.... and item...
-3. (Virtual) Note:
+3. (Object) Virtual Note:
 4. (File Meta) Remark:

 ## Terminology

-1. TBFS: Tab based file system
+1. **TBFS**: Tab based file system
+2. **SD**: Stands for "Somewhere Desktop", it's a GUI interface Windows desktop window application, WPF based.
+3. **SW**: Stands for "Somewhere", Specifically refers to Someowhere's CLI interface application.
+4. **SA**: Stands for "Somewhere App" in general, mostly refers to the concept of Somewhere - I.e. tag based file management.

 ## Concepts

 1. Strictly item based - not for managing tags (just like bookmark ninja).
 Operations are focused around specific items.
+All commands in generally universally apply to all those items.
 2. Tag with efficiency: tagging is only so useful when we spend less time organizing stuff and more easily receive stuff, when it's much faster to assign (as mentioned above) multiple tags than deciding which single folder to put something - a proper command line interface is one step, but it's subject to typos - an efficient GUI (like Bookmark Ninja) is thus especially important .
 3. Let me put it this way: there are at least N (N>3) ways to tag a file while there is only one way to put it under a folder - you can see the limit of traditional hierarchical based systems.
 This applies both in terms of organization and retrieval.
 4. Virtual file/note/resource: in the command only notes are supported.
 Files that exist directly (and only) in database are called "virtual files", in terms of the contents it contains - if it contains text file, it's "virtual note", otherwise for binary it's terms "virtual resource".
 Filenames are required to be unique among all managed files, no matter whether it's virtual or not. (idea) "Virtual file as resource".. bookmark ninja as notes, OneNote....Evernote...... (virtual note are those that content is not null, including resources and temperaty editing results in UI)